How many times have we made remarks along the lines of these to older adults, with only the best objectives in mind?

 We want to do everything we can in order to help our senior loved ones, to ensure they are safe and to take care of them in the same way they took care of us when we were younger.
 Yet, there’s a problem with trying to do too much for older individuals and depriving them of the opportunity to do as much as possible independently – the threat of damaging senior self-esteem and sense of purpose and meaning in life.

 Take, for instance, an elderly gentleman who devoted his entire life to taking care of his family, and recently has moved into the early phase of dementia.
 Considering that he has continuously self-identified as a provider, becoming dependent on someone else to provide for him can be quite challenging and even feel demeaning.
 It’s crucial to help him hold onto the sense of being needed by others, and there are various approaches to accomplish just that.
-Try these recommendations from Stay Home Care:
+Try these recommendations from Stay Home Care to help your loved ones foster meaning in their lives:

 - Obtain help.
 Being invited to share insight and wisdom is a great boost to a senior’s self-esteem, and there is certainly a lot we can learn from seniors.
 Come up with small ways throughout the day to request the older person’s advice on how to make a perfect pot roast, how to stop the draft coming in under the back door, how to comfort a fussy toddler, etc.